 In most cases, it should be possible to decide which type of lesion is present on your child.
 A brief description of the types of vascular lesions will be given.

 Hemangiomas are by far the most common vascular tumors.
 The term hemangioma (infantile hemangioma) refers to a vascular lesion only evident in children.
 About 1 in 19 children will develop one.
 Hemangiomas are more common in Caucasians, twins and females.
 Premature infants are also more likely to have a hemangioma.

 Hemangiomas are usually not present at birth but develop within the first few days or weeks of life.
 Up to 30% may be present at birth as a flat reddish stain of the skin.
 The hallmark of hemangiomas is proliferation (growth) within the first few weeks after birth.
 This may be extremely rapid and quite alarming to the parents.
 The hemangioma will be quite firm, especially when the child cries.

-Eventually all hemangiomas stop growing and begin to involute (shrink).
+Eventually, all hemangiomas stop growing and begin to involute (shrink).
 Each hemangioma will do this at its own pace.
-Some involute rapidly (over 2 to three years whereas others may take up to 12 years to involute.
-It is important to understand that the end point of involution can be quite variable.
-Some will involute and leave barely a trace, whereas others will hardly shrink at all.
-By about 2 to 3 years of age, it should be possible to determine whether or not your child’s hemangioma is shrinking rapidly or not.
+Some involute rapidly (over two to three years, whereas others may take up to 12 years to involute).
+It is important to understand that the endpoint of involution can be quite variable.
+Some will involute and leave barely a trace, while others will hardly shrink at all.
+By about two to three years of age, it should be possible to determine whether your child’s hemangioma is shrinking rapidly or not.
 Rapidly involuting hemangiomas usually leave little trace of their presence at the end of this process.
-On the other hand, slow involuters are more likely to leave a significant residuum.
+On the other hand, slow involuting hemangiomas are more likely to leave a significant residuum.
 This may take many forms, all of which require treatment.